Birds International

 Birds International Incorporated or BII (not to be confused with BirdLife International, an environmental non-governmental organization and not affiliated with the short-lived quarterly publication Birds International by Joe Forshaw) is a company working in the field of aviculture established in 1975 by Antonio de Dios.
 It is located in Quezon City near Manila, the capital of the Philippines.

 Birds International functions as a research and breeding center especially for endangered species of exotic birds.
 The company thus uses the sub-title "Avicultural Park & Research Centre".
-It is the largest captive bird breeding facility in the world also regarded by many to be the best.
-The company especially specializes in and is most notable for parrot production and therefore is also referred to as a parrot breeding facility.
+It is the largest captive bird breeding facility in the world; it is also regarded by many to be the best.
+The company especially specializes in, and is most notable for parrot production and therefore is also referred to as a parrot breeding facility.
 It is reputed to have the largest parrot collection in the world.

-According to the website Zoos of the World Birds International has a total area of six hectares hosting 6,000 animals from 198 species only one being a mammal and the rest birds.
+According to the website Zoos of the World, Birds International has a total area of six hectares hosting 6,000 animals from 198 species only one being a mammal and the rest birds.
 The number of staff is 167.
 The facilities are not open to the public.
 The location of Birds International is suitable since the tropical climate of Philippines is conducive to the breeding and propagation of exotic birds.